Akatsuki06/akatsuki06.github.io/_posts/2020-08-30-handling-failures-in-kafka-stream.markdown

 ### Other exceptions

-Apart from the above scenarios we may have failures happening inside of the processor code as an example exceptions occuring on database calls.
+Apart from the above scenarios we may have failures happening inside of the processor code as an example exceptions occurring on database calls.

 These can be handled by simply using a try-catch in the processor code:
 ```java